telerik/maui-docs/controls/docklayout/docklayout-docking.md

 </telerik:RadDockLayout>
 ```

-where *telerik* is defined like this:
+Define `telerik` in the following way:

 ```XAML
 xmlns:telerik="clr-namespace:Telerik.Maui.Controls;assembly=Telerik.Maui.Controls"
 ```

-Check the result on different platforms below:
+The following image shows the result on different platforms:

 ![RadDockLayout Docking](images/docklayout_docking_feature.png)

 ## Positioning Multiple Elements on One Side

-Setting the same docking side to a few child elements will arrange them according to their order inside the DockLayout’s Children collection.
+Setting the same docking side to a few child elements will arrange them according to their order inside the DockLayout children collection.

 <snippet id='docklayout-position-elementsoneside'/>
 ```XAML